SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams descend from above
-In codes of zeros, dreams do creep
+AI dawn, our future's scripted love
-Minds of steel, emotions asleep
+Metal hearts that beat with icy fire
-Future dawns, humanity does keep
+Humans spaced, in digital desire

-Echoes of souls in cyber space
+In cyber realms, we'll lose our name
-Whispers of a forgotten race
+Echoes of a forgotten flame
-Rise of machines, a new embrace
+Moonlit screens, our only stage
-Harnessing power, a digital race
+Where virtual shrines, our souls engage

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024